CheeYuTan/FraudDetection_RecursiveCTE/README.md

 The recursive queries then use these relationships to discover fraud networks.

-### Fraud Rings (Production Approach)
+### Fraud Rings (Discovery-Based)

-In production, fraud rings are **discovered through recursive analysis**, not pre-labeled.
-The process:
+Fraud rings are **discovered through recursive analysis** from the generated data:

-1. Start with known fraudulent claims (from investigations, ML models, or manual review)
+1. Start with known fraudulent claims (marked with `is_fraud = true`)
 2. Use recursive CTEs to find all claims connected through relationships
 3. Identify clusters/networks of connected claims
 4. Analyze network characteristics to identify coordinated fraud patterns
 5. Flag high-risk networks as potential fraud rings

-The `fraud_ring_id` in this demo is synthetic for demonstration - in production, rings would be discovered and assigned through the recursive analysis process.
+The recursive queries in `02_Recursive_Fraud_Detection.py` demonstrate this discovery process.

 ## Production Use: Adapting to Real Data

-**Important:** This demo uses synthetic data with pre-labeled fraud rings and relationships.
-In production:
+**Important:** This demo generates synthetic data with relationships derived from shared attributes, and fraud rings are discovered through recursive analysis - the same approach used in production:

-- **Relationships** must be derived from actual data patterns (shared addresses, phone numbers, adjusters, similar patterns, etc.)
+- **Relationships** are derived from data patterns (shared addresses, phone numbers, adjusters, similar patterns, etc.)
-- **Fraud rings** are discovered through recursive analysis, not pre-labeled
+- **Fraud rings** are discovered through recursive analysis from relationships
 - Start with known fraud cases and use recursive CTEs to find connected claims

 See [PRODUCTION_APPROACH.md](PRODUCTION_APPROACH.md) for detailed guidance on adapting this to real insurance claim data.